jenkinsci/gitlab-plugin/README.md

 Keep in mind that the RegexBasedFilter feature is case-sensitive by default.
 If you want to make it case-insensitive, you can use the `(?i)` flag at the beginning of your regular expression pattern.
 For example: `^(?i)(?:(?!feature).)*$`.

-Here is an example pipeline script that shows how to use the RegexBasedFilter feature in the gitlab trigger:
+Here is an example pipeline script that shows how to use the RegexBasedFilter feature in the GitLab trigger:

 ```triggers {
     gitlab(